mayurimohan2/NVO_LAB/README.md

 5)	Automate spinning up and configuring an SDN controller as another Docker container.
 a)	Automate its BGP speaker configuration to peer with Quagga/FRR.

  For this I created a Dockerfile to create image of ExaBGP and RYU controller using pyhton code.
-Then i used this image to create containers for the same.
+Then i used this image to create containers for the same using automation.

 <img width="468" alt="image" src="https://user-images.githubusercontent.com/98084044/231094748-cf7ceb22-e4c4-4b8e-98ce-adca2dcbe89d.png">
 <img width="468" alt="image" src="https://user-images.githubusercontent.com/98084044/231094831-ae6d1bbf-2a94-4b83-8763-220fe72f1983.png">